fedtti/GuideLines/Style/index.md

 ## CSS/SCSS

-We'll start with a short intro baout CSS and SCSS.
+We'll start with a short intro about CSS and SCSS.

 **CSS** is a language used to add style to web pages.
-It's one of the core of web development along with JavaScript and HTML.
+It's one of the core 'values' of web development along with JavaScript and HTML.

 **SCSS** is a preprocessed language that will be compiled into a CSS file.
 It allows to add special functionalities to a simple CSS file.
 Some example are: variables, class nesting.

 ##### Advantages of SCSS
-* the code is more readbale, also thanks to its nesting capabilities.
+* the code is more readable, also thanks to its nesting capabilities.
 The lines of code will be reduced;

 * Inline comments help developers understanding the code;